tensorflow/tensorflow/tensorflow/docs_src/community/roadmap.md

 * Multi-GPU support optimized for a variety of GPU topologies
 * Improved mechanisms for distributing computations on several machines

-#### Optimizations:
+#### GPU Optimizations:
-* Mixed precision training support with initial example model and guide
+* Simplified mixed precision API with initial example model and guide.
-* Native TensorRT support
+* TensorRT API finalized and moved to core.
+* CUDA 9.2 and NCCL 2.x default in TensorFlow builds.
+* Optimizations for DGX-2.
+* Remove support for CUDA less than 8.x and cuDNN less than 6.x.

+#### CPU Optimizations
 * Int8 support for SkyLake via MKL
 * Dynamic loading of SIMD-optimized kernels
+* MKL for Linux and Windows

 ### End-to-end ML systems:
 #### TensorFlow Hub: